Lisbon Ripper: Other crimes

 There were two other alleged prostitutes found dead in the same region.
 Between 1993 and 1997, there were also four similar murders in the Netherlands, the Czech Republic, Denmark, and Belgium.
 This led the authorities to believe that the Ripper could be a long-haul truck driver, but, as none of the other potential murders were solved, this remains speculation.

 There was a lead that the Lisbon Ripper may have been a serial killer active in New Bedford, Massachusetts, in 1988, known as the New Bedford Highway Killer.
 In March 1993, two agents from the FBI arrived in Lisbon after the third murder.
 They brought photos and reports of similar crimes committed in 1988 in New Bedford, where there is a large Portuguese community.
-According to the FBI's theory, the killer was a member of the Portuguese community in New Bedford, who had left the city and traveled back to Portugal, where he returned to work.
+According to the FBI's theory, the killer was a member of the Portuguese community in New Bedford who had left the city and travelled back to Portugal, where he returned to work.
 A few days later, the PJ arrested a suspect, but he was soon released for lack of evidence.
 However, the bodies of the victims in Portugal were horribly mutilated and those in New Bedford weren't, and since the two agents eventually returned to the US, no connection could be made, and the identity of that killer remains unknown.

 Prosecution

 In 2005, the statute of limitations on the murders of the other two prostitutes in 1990 entered into effect.
 However, later PJ investigations concluded that although there were similarities among the crimes, they only found evidence to connect the three murders from 1992 to 1993.

-Even if the murderer is discovered in future, he can not be tried or imprisoned, because under the Penal Code of Portugal, the statute of limitations comes into force 15 years after the crime.
+Even if the murderer is discovered in the future, he can not be tried or imprisoned, because under the Penal Code of Portugal, the statute of limitations comes into force 15 years after the crime.

 In the media

 In 1996, Francisco Moita Flores wrote a script for a series titled Polícias, which portrayed the judicial police investigating deaths caused by a similar murderer.
 The first episode of the series, renamed to Cidade Despida and shown on RTP1 in 2010, reported on the daily life of the PJ brigade, including cases like that of cyclist Pedro Lopes and the modus operandi of the Ripper.
-The only fictitious element in this adaptation was that the criminal was captured.